 Psychology Honours consists of two components: coursework and a thesis.

 The coursework component (consisting of classes and seminars) contributes 50% to the final grade of Honours awarded.
+Part time students must complete the coursework component in the first year of their course.
 As required by the accreditation guidelines of the Australian Psychological Society, the coursework covers:

 The thesis is submitted in two parts:

-The literature review and empirical report section of the thesis typically contribute 15% and 35% respectively to the final mark for the thesis component.
-Both sections are marked by two independent markers.
+The literature review and empirical report section of the thesis typically contribute 30% and 70% respectively to the final mark for the thesis component.

 Attendance and presentation at the annual School Fourth Year Conference is a hurdle requirement.
 Students enrolled in the CLOUD online mode have the option to attend or undertake an alternative assessment.

 All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete HAI010 Academic Integrity in their first trimester of study (0 credit point compulsory unit).

 Students are required to meet the University's academic progress and conduct requirements.
 Click here for more information.

 2020 course information

 Campus availability varies per trimester.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
 Read more to learn where this course will be offered throughout the year.